deleuluze/deleuluze.github.io/_posts/2025-06-16-minneapolis-homeless-response.md

 ---
 layout: post
-title: we do this to us; the violent liberal response to homelessness in Minneapolis
+title: we do this to us; the violent liberal response to homelessness in minneapolis
 slug: minneapolis-homelessness
 ---